Signal-K/manuscript/content/Star Sailors/Narrative/Crafting.md

 I think we're also going to need to update the method for how sectors are created and viewed.
 Especially the UI.

+As of v2 for the crafting microservice, we will have multiple items share the same crafting recipe, this is for simplicity when creating sectors so we don't have to create dozens of sectors.
 ## V1 recipe(s)
+I believe there was a function that would allow the user to craft a telescope item with either a single piece of coal or iron.

 ## V2 recipes